DylanH-2/Arduino-Breathalyzer/README.md

 # Arduino-Breathalyzer
+This is project is a DIY Arduino breathalyzer that detects alcohol levels using an MQ-3 gas sensor.
+I programmed the project in C to deliver real-time feedback and with an LCD display, piezo speaker, and RGB LED.
+# Components
+  * MQ-3 sensor
+  * 16x2 LCD screen
+  * Arduino Uno
+  * RGB LED
+  * Resistors
+  * Breadboard and jumper wires

+# How it works
-This is my Arduino breathalyzer circuit I built in person, and programmed in C. It consisted of resistors, and MQ-3 sensor, LCD screen, RGB LED, and piezo speaker.
-The user blows a substance containing alcohol like hand sanitizer, and returns a value back for the alcohol level detected and measured in voltage.
+  * The user blows a substance containing alcohol like hand sanitizer into the sensor
+  * The sensor detects it and returns the voltage to a relative alcohol level
+  * Feedback is provided through the other components